benfuddled/sheetloaf/README.md

 sheetloaf scss --dir css --style compressed --use autoprefixer
 ```

 In this case we're using the --dir option in place of output.
+Sheetloaf will automatically ignore partial files whose names begin with _.

 For best results when using a glob pattern, make sure to use quotes to avoid side-issues.
 See https://medium.com/@jakubsynowiec/you-should-always-quote-your-globs-in-npm-scripts-621887a2a784